 The Bruce Trail is a hiking trail in southern and central Ontario, stretching 890 kilometres.
 The Bruce extends from the Niagara River in the south, to the tip of Tobermory on the Bruce Peninsula in the north.
 As far as epic hikes with kids, the entire Bruce Trail is great.
 But, there are parts here and there that are so worth seeking out to show your kids.
-For information purposes and to convey a subsection – I’m going to focus here on the Dundas Peak Trail and Tew’s Falls in Dundas, Ontario.
+For information purposes and to highlight a really worthwhile area, especially to see the fall colours – I’m going to focus just on Dundas Peak Trail and Tews Falls in Dundas, Ontario.

 The day we visited the Dundas Peak Trail was a really busy and popular day.
 We attempted to do things by the book and park in the designated parking lot.
 If we had done that, we could enter through the proper entrance.
 However, the parking lot was full, cars were parking up and down the highway, people were making the pilgrimage on foot and there were line ups of people just to enter.
 Me being me, I always look for alternative locations or alternative ways to get to where we want to be.
 We drove all the way from downtown Toronto, so I wanted to see something!
 Since Webster’s Falls parking lot and entrance was the exact same situation, we drove into the town of Dundas and parked in a residential neighbourhood.
 We entered the conservatory from a trail in the south end.
 Please note that increased parking in the residential neighbourhoods is dangerous and can impede emergency vehicles.
 This should not be your go-to parking destination.

 The draw for us and for everyone else coming was the changing of the leaves colour wise.
 We went on Thanksgiving Monday and the leaves were still quite green, but they were definitely on their way to being changed into a gorgeous autumn hues of red, orange and yellow.